-8 Entertainment facilities
+8 Entertainment and function facilities

-(1) A person who owns, controls or operates an entertainment facility in Regional Victoria may only operate that facility during the restricted activity period in accordance with these directions.
+(1) A person who owns, controls or operates an entertainment or function facility in the State of Victoria may only operate that facility during the restricted activity period in accordance with these directions.

 Note: nothing in these directions is intended to prevent or otherwise affect the operation or use of a facility for emergency refuge, shelter or relief purposes in accordance with the emergency management arrangements under the Emergency Management Act 2013.